rpieterick/autocross-live-results/README.md

 $ php composer.phar install --no-dev
 $ cp .env.example .env
 ```
-Edit the .env file and set APP_URL to the HTTP address that will be used for the application.

 Run the following command to generate a new encryption key for Laravel to use.

 ```
 $ php artisan key:generate
 ```